jb-adams/enaclient/README.md

 3050107579885e1608e6fe50fae3f8d4
 ```

 To run enaclient in batch mode, specify the input file with the -i/--input_file parameter.
+In the example below, the input file is located at data/sequence_ids.txt.
 Note: the -s and -i options are mutually exclusive.
 ```bash
 # template
 python run-enaclient.py -i ${INPUT_FILE}